Ardamovic/notebooks/README.md

 ## Exercise 1

-Read a data file in text format and plot graphs of that data.
-The data consists in measurements from a sensor over time.
+**read the sensor file and plot the temperature, humidy and pressure as a function of the unix time and in the format yy/mm/dd - hh:mm:ss**

 Related Notebooks
 * readfile.ipynb